cloudspannerecosystem/spanner-schema-diff-tool/AddingCapabilities.md

 ASTTreeUtils.tokensToString(node.firstToken,node.lastToken);
 ```

+This will iterate down the AST regenerating the tokens into a normalized form
+(ie single spaces, capitalized reserved words etc).

+Once you have a toString which generates a normalized form, the equals method
-and the equals method can do a string compare...
+can simply do a string comparison...
+Lazy but it works!

 However for more complex classes, like Tables, the implementation is necessarily
 more complex, extracting the optional and repeated nodes (eg for Table, columns,